roopeshvaddepally/python-ebay/README.md

 1. Download [python-ebay][1]
 2. Rename: `config/config.ini.example` to `config/config.ini`
 3. Configure `config.ini` to it's required values.
 You need to generate the values from eBay Developer Program [here][4]
-4. `python setup.py`
+4. `python setup.py install`
    This will install the package.
+You may need to install additional libs and sources.
+   Copy the config to /usr/local/lib/python2.6/dist-packages/python_ebay-XXX
 5. How to Use (see all operations in /examples):
 `from ebay.shopping import FindProducts`
 `print FindProducts("JSON", "pen", "false", "10")`